-Litigator Debbie Berman is co-chair of the firm’s Complex Commercial Litigation, Trade Secrets and Restrictive Covenants and Media and First Amendment Practices.
+Litigator Debbie Berman is co-chair of the firm’s Complex Commercial Litigation, Trade Secrets and Restrictive Covenants, and Media and First Amendment Practices.
 She assists clients with complex commercial matters such as broken deals or business relationships and has deep experience in trade secrets matters as well as defamation and First Amendment-related tort cases, among other areas.
 During her career, Ms. Berman has provided extensive counseling services to clients and been involved in hundreds of litigated matters where she typically serves as first-chair.

-Ms. Berman also represents clients in a variety of government contracts litigation.
-For example, she was trial counsel for General Dynamics Corp. in a complex tax accounting.
-She has represented defense contractors in other types of litigation against the US government, including contract terminations and indemnification suits.
-She has also represented defense contractors in litigation with other defense contractors, including issues related to teaming arrangements on major government contracts.
+Ms. Berman also represents clients in a variety of government contracts litigation, including contract terminations, indemnification suits and complex tax accounting.
+She has represented defense contractors in other types of litigation against the US government as well as in litigation with other contractors, including issues related to teaming arrangements on major government contracts.